kindlychung/clean_tree/README.md

 # Installation

-    # install dependencies
+    #1 install dependencies
     ./install.sh
-    # link to executables and download hg19 data, configurations
+    #2 link to executables and download hg19 data, configurations
     ./install.py
-    # to make the configurations effective immediately:
+    #3 to make the configurations effective immediately:
     source ~/.profile
-    # install required R packages
+    #4 install required R packages
     ./install.r

+In step 2 above, `install.py` put all executables in `~/bin` by default, making them only available to the user, in case you want install it system wide, you can do something like this instead:

+    ./install.py --prefix /usr/local/bin

 # Usage and examples